 We will continue to review and revise our privacy practices and policies as our technology, services, and use of data evolves.
 We will not retroactively use or share data in a manner that is materially different from this policy without first providing you notice.
 This Notice is reviewed and updated annually and we will use reasonable means to inform you of any changes.

-As a provider of dental lab products and services, we do not sell products or provide services directly to patients.
+We do not sell dental products or provide services directly to patients.
 Instead, we receive patient data directly from dental providers in the course of providing our products and services to the dental providers.
-To the extent you are a dental patient and we received your information from your dental provider, you do not currently have rights under CCPA.
+To the extent you are a dental patient and we received your information from your dental provider, you do not currently have rights under the California Consumer Privacy Act of 2018, as amended by the California Privacy Rights Act of 2020 (“CCPA”).
 Your dental provider may be required to provide you certain privacy rights under federal and state law.
 If you would like a copy of your privacy rights under federal and state law, please contact your dental provider directly.
-You may also contact us at firstname.lastname@example.org with any questions.

-You may have the right to request information about how we have treated your Personal Information in the past 12 months including:
+You may have the right to request information about how we have processed your Personal Information, including:

 - The categories of Personal Information we collected;